lebao3105/libtextworker/docs/usage/install.md

 You will need:

-* Python 3.8 or higher with pip installed - get it from [python.org](https://python.org)
+* Python 3 or higher with pip installed - get it from [python.org](https://python.org).
+Only tested on Python 3.11 which is my daily-driver for now
-* Basic Python & Python GUI programming knowledge - this is not really a project for beginners
+* Basic Python programming knowledge - this is not really a project for beginners
-* Your head should be cold, as this is a working-on project - changes and bugs ahead

 ## Available packages